ertempus/tempus-pico-lib-template/README.md

 # {{ Your Puzzle Name }} base on Tempus-Pico

-This is a template for building RP2040 based puzzles that use the Tempus Pico Library to connect to the Tempus Clue System

 This repo should be cloned with `--recursive` or `git submodule update --init --recursive` should be ran after clone it setup all the submodules

+# Template
+This is a template for building RP2040 based puzzles that use the Tempus Pico Library to connect to the Tempus Clue System.
 Update the following variables in the `tempus_pico_puzzle.cpp` file:-

 ```c